Ernst Stavro Blofeld: Homages

-Some of Blofeld's characteristics have become supervillain tropes in popular fiction and media, including the parodies Dr. Claw (and his pet cat, M.A.D.
-Cat) from the Inspector Gadget animated series (1983–1986), Team Rocket leader Giovanni and his Persian from the Pokémon television series, and Dr. Evil (and his cat Mr. Bigglesworth) from the Austin Powers film series (1997–2002).
-The 1999 The Powerpuff Girls episode "Cat Man Do" also features a supervillain with a cat, though it is the feline that turns out to be the criminal mastermind.
-In The Penguins of Madagascar, the recurring villain Dr. Blowhole is a parody and homage to Blofeld.
-The rendition for Lex Luthor in Superman: The Animated Series, and to a certain extent, various entries of the DC Animated Universe, were derived in part from Telly Savalas' portrayal of Blofeld in On Her Majesty's Secret Service.
-The character The Grand Master (and pet rabbit General Flopsy) from the CBBC series M.I.
+Some of Blofeld's characteristics have become supervillain tropes in popular fiction and media, including the parodies Dr. Claw (voiced by Frank Welker and Don Francks) and his pet cat, M.A.D.
+Cat from the Inspector Gadget animated series (1983–1986), Team Rocket leader Giovanni and his Persian from the Pokémon television series, and Dr. Evil (Mike Myers) and his cat Mr. Bigglesworth from the Austin Powers film series (1997–2002).
+The 1999 The Powerpuff Girls episode "Cat Man Do" also features a supervillain with a cat named White Kitty (Mark Hamill), though it is White Kitty that turns out to be the criminal mastermind.
+In The Penguins of Madagascar, the recurring villain Dr. Blowhole (Neil Patrick Harris) is a parody and homage to Blofeld.
+The rendition for Lex Luthor (Clancy Brown) in Superman: The Animated Series, and to a certain extent, various entries of the DC Animated Universe, were derived in part from Telly Savalas' portrayal of Blofeld in On Her Majesty's Secret Service.
+The character The Grand Master (played by Kerry Shale and Julian Bleach) and pet rabbit General Flopsy from the CBBC series M.I.
 High (2007–2014) are heavily based on characteristics popularised in Blofeld.

 In the fourth episode of the first season of Monty Python's Flying Circus in 1969, Eric Idle played Arthur Lemming, secret agent for the British Dental Association, who found himself up against the forces of The Big Cheese (Graham Chapman), a diabolical dentist who appeared out of a secret panel in the wall with a stuffed rabbit called Flopsy on his knee.